 - Fall 2017 Certificate for University and College Teaching from Penn’s Center for Learning and Teaching (CTL)

-- 2017-2018 CTL Teaching Fellowship (I unfortunately had to decline due to a conflict with another fellowship)
+- 2017-2018 CTL Teaching Fellowship (declined due to conflict with another fellowship)

 - 2014 Finalist for the Penn Prize for Excellence in Teaching by Graduate Students (This was especially meaningful to me as the nomination for this award came from undergraduate students in my class.)